rubenwiersma/gravo_mg/README.md

 The output is written in `out/timing` and a formatted LaTeX table in `out/latex`.

 ### Pardiso
-To compute the timings for Pardiso, make sure that you have [installed Pardiso on your machine](https://www.intel.com/content/www/us/en/developer/tools/oneapi/onemkl.html).
-Our library automatically looks for Pardiso in `/usr/include/mkl` and enables it for use when compiling.
+To compute the timings for Pardiso, make sure that you have [installed Intel's OneMKL on your machine](https://www.intel.com/content/www/us/en/developer/tools/oneapi/onemkl.html).
+Our library automatically looks for OneMKL in `/usr/include/mkl` and enables it for use when compiling.
 You can change the search path in `gravomg/CMakeLists.txt`.

 If you've already installed the `gravomg` package before installing OneMKL, make sure that you reinstall `gravomg`.